Epictetus/IProcess/README.md

 Usage
 -----

-**Meet Barney**
+* **Barney()**

-The Barney() method is a _magic_ method you can use to share data between processes easily.
+    The Barney() method is a method you can use to share data between processes easily.
     It provides an extremely simple and expressive way to share data.

         require 'barney'

         name = "Robert"

         Barney do
           share :name

           fork do
             name.slice!
 3..5
           end
         end

         p name # "Rob"

-**Parallel jobs**
+* **Jobs()**

     The _Jobs_ method spawns a number of workers(represented by a block) as subprocesses.
     The return value of each block is returned to you in an array.

     This method is especially designed for those who want to run jobs in parallel, usually for long computations or to take advantage of multiple cores, while still being able to share data.

         require 'barney'
         result = Jobs(5) { 42 } # [ 42, 42, 42, 42, 42 ]

-**… And finally!**
+* **… And finally!**

-The _Jobs()_ method, and the _Barney()_ method are both implemented on top of the `Barney::Share` class.
+    The DSL is implemented on top of the `Barney::Share` class, which can be of course used directly by you.
-The `Barney::Share` class is where the DSL is implemented - it can be used directly by you, for subclassing  or whatever you want.
+    The above methods are implemented using `Barney::Share` under the hood.
-I want to keep the README short and brief, so check out [the samples](https://github.com/robgleeson/barney/tree/master/samples), [the wiki](https://github.com/robgleeson/barney/wiki), and of course the API docs to learn more about Barney.
+    To learn more, check out the [samples](https://github.com/robgleeson/barney/tree/master/samples), [the wiki](https://github.com/robgleeson/barney/wiki), and of course the API docs.

 Documentation
 --------------